decorative image for blog on using containers to improve php application security

 Managing cloud-native application isn’t simple.
 It requires a wealth of knowledge that spans many different technological domains -- including application security.

-Containers, and specifically the base images distributed by Zend, can help simplify some of the inherent complexities of container-based PHP application security.
+PHP containers, and specifically the base container images distributed by Zend, can help simplify some of the inherent complexities of container-based PHP application security.
 When combined with SLA-backed support delivered by Zend PHP experts, you get an easy button for keeping your PHP-based applications secure.

 See Our Container Images and LTS Options